LuizZak/TowersSolver/README.md

   signpost
   pattern

-  See 'TowersSolver help <subcommand>' for detailed help.
+  See 'App help <subcommand>' for detailed help.
 ```

 Each solver takes in as argument a game ID for the appropriate game, and optionally a maximum number of guesses to use when solving the grid.